 Allow to cool, then use an immersion blender or regular blender to puree until smooth.
 Add it back into the pot and warm over low heat right before serving.

-To prepare the ravioli, fill a large dutch oven about 3/4 full with water.
+- Fill a large dutch oven about 3/4 full with water.
 Cover and bring to a boil.
 Add some salt to season the water, then slowly drop in the defrosted ravioli, about 6-8 pieces at a time.
 Boil until the ravioli rises to the top, then wait one additional minute.

-Repeat the process with the desired amount of ravioli, using two pots of water if needed.
+- Repeat the process with the desired amount of ravioli, using two pots of water if needed.

-Serve immediately with the warmed mushroom-basil sauce, topping with fresh basil, toasted walnuts and crumbled vegan ricotta, if desired.
+- Serve immediately with the warmed mushroom-basil sauce, topping with fresh basil, toasted walnuts and crumbled vegan ricotta, if desired.